Adopt a Wicked Mindset to Organizational Transformation

 A WICKED MINDSET

 I propose a wicked mindset to solving wicked problems.
-This mindset is required to combine system thinking, design thinking and agile methodology.
+This mindset is required to combine systems thinking, design thinking and agile methodology.
 To illustrate this wicked mindset, I share my approach from a previous assignment for a BlinkLane-client in the transportation sector.
 I started with creating a good understanding of the organizational needs by conducting interviews.
 I made assumptions explicit in order to validate them together with the client.
-Applying system thinking throughout this process of understanding and defining the problem statement enabled me to take a broad perspective on the overall organizational system.
+Applying systems thinking throughout this process of understanding and defining the problem statement enabled me to take a broad perspective on the overall organizational system.
 Together with the client we formed a multi-disciplinary team.
 This collaborative approach promotes best knowledge transfer and learning.
 I used Transformation Journey Mapping – based on the Design Thinking tool ‘Customer Journey Mapping’ – to visualize together with the client the impact of the transformation within the organization.
 This also allowed us to anticipate on next steps and to engage the right people at the right time.
 The journey is refined along the way based on insights derived from iteratively testing of the transformation design.
 Additionally, transformation journey mapping is even more powerful in combination with defining personas.
 Personas promote taking a people perspective on change by understanding their situation, needs and behavior.
 As previously stated, transforming organizations is ultimately transforming relationships among people.

 PRACTICE AND DEVELOP YOUR WICKED MINDSET